awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.configure-ec2-instance.md

    Default output format [None]:
    ```

 After launching and configuring your Amazon EC2 instance, you can test the functionality of DAX using one of the available sample applications\.
-For more information, see [Step 4: Run a Sample Application](DAX.client.run-application.md)\.
+For more information, see [Step 4: Run a sample application](DAX.client.run-application.md)\.